takecian/SwiftRater/README.md

 ```

-4(Optional).Call `SwiftRater.rateApp()` to let your users to review your app on the App Store/in your app directly.
+4(Optional).Call `SwiftRater.rateApp(host:)` to let your users to review your app on the App Store/in your app directly.

 ```
 func rateButtonDidClick(sender: UIButton) {
     // do something ..

-	SwiftRater.rateApp()
+	SwiftRater.rateApp(host: self)
 }

 ```